openpreserve/nanite/nanite-tika/README.md

 Ideas
 -----
+* BUG?
+Fails to identify lots of PDF/A, suspect some error is uncaught, in these cases, as Tika is just returning application/pdf with no version at all while DROID reports 1a.
+** A-1b is better, with Tika returning lost of 1b, even when DROID misses them!
+** Likely the Adobe Extension Level code is falling over.
+** PDF/A-1a, which only allows 1.4? http://nationalarchives.gov.uk/PRONOM/Format/proFormatSearch.aspx?status=detailReport&id=770&strPageToDisplay=signatures
+** PDF/A-1b, which allows PDF v1.3,4,5,6,7 http://nationalarchives.gov.uk/PRONOM/Format/proFormatSearch.aspx?status=detailReport&id=1100&strPageToDisplay=signatures

 * IMPORTANT I think that, as used now, the FormatProfiler examines all embedded bitstreams and indeed text but only reports the top-level/outer MIME type.
 * For this to work reliably, we will need to modify PackageExtractor so that the parent-child relationship is maintained.
 Otherwise, the identity of files gets confused when there are ZIPs in ZIPs etc.
 * Check allowed parameter/values characters and enforce.